 Social Work: 604-806-8221 Well Wishes Patient Records

-Mount Saint Joseph is an acute care community hospital and residential home, offering emergency services, acute care, residential care, ambulatory care services and a full range of diagnostic services.
+Mount Saint Joseph is an acute care community hospital and long-term care facility, offering emergency services, acute care, long-term care, ambulatory care services and a full range of diagnostic services.

 St. Vincent’s: Brock Fahrni is a long-term care home located on Vancouver’s west side.
 It is home to 148 residents, many of whom are armed forces veterans.
 Our programs are greatly enriched by our association with Veterans Affairs Canada, the Royal Canadian Legion and Army Navy Air Force Veterans in Canada.

 The Crosstown Clinic is the first clinic in North America to offer medical-grade heroin (diacetylmorphine) and the legal analgesic hydromorphone within a supervised clinical setting to chronic substance use patients.